The Queen of Sheba

 The President’s aide briefs him about international affairs: “‘Yesterday, 3 Brazilian soldiers were killed.”

 “Please no!
 How terrible!” exclaims the President, aghast.
 His staff are amazed at such emotion.
 He continues: “Tell me again, how many is a brazillion?”

-You might say that there are brazillions of such jokes.
+Such jokes abound.
 We are ever-ready to think the worst of our leaders’ intellect.
 Why?
-Is there some IQ test to screen out politicians of above average intelligence?
-No. We feel disappointed by our “idiot politicians” because we crave Someone with the wisdom of Solomon.
+Because, deep down, we crave Someone with the wisdom of Solomon.